Internet-of-People/iop-location-based-network/doc/INSTALL.md

 # Installing the packaged version

-Packages can be downloaded from the Fermat package repositories.
+Packages can be downloaded as `iop-locnet` from the Fermat package repositories.
-You can either download manually from http://repo.fermat.community/ or use the very same URL as a repository for your package manager, e.g. on Ubuntu add something like below into your `/etc/apt/sources.list.d`
+The Fermat repository is located at `repo.fermat.community` which you can configure to your package manager.
+E.g. on Ubuntu add something like below into your `/etc/apt/sources.list.d`

     deb [arch=amd64] http://repo.fermat.community/ 16.04 main

-More details are described in
-[this document](https://github.com/Fermat-ORG/iop-token/blob/beta/INSTALL.md).
+and accept the repository keys with the following commands

+    gpg --keyserver keys.gnupg.net --recv-keys 0CC9EB6DA69C84F4
+    gpg -a --export A69C84F4 | sudo apt-key add -

+You can find more details about how to configure the repository at [this document](https://github.com/Fermat-ORG/iop-token/blob/beta/INSTALL.md).

-# How to start the application
+# Starting the application

 After you successfully installed or unpacked the binary distribution, you should start binary `iop-locnetd`.
 There are a lot of optional arguments,